melogail/laravel-metatags/README.md

 # laravel-metatags
-Laravel Package for easily adding HTML meta tags to your different project pages
+Laravel (5.* |  6.*) package for easily adding and generating HTML meta tags for different project pages